Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Hausdorff measure and Bishop's theorems

-\paragraph{Hausdorff measure and metric} Besides the volumes of analytic sets, we will study the Hausdorff measure of said sets in order to determine their dimension, we denote the $\delta$-Hausdorff measure of a subset $S\subset\con$ by $\hd(S)$.
-Here we list some of the most important properties of this measure for our purposes;
+Besides the volumes of analytic sets, we will study the Hausdorff measure of said sets to determine their dimension.
+It is worth noting that for purely dimensional analytic sets, the topological and Hausdorff dimensions coincide.
+Moreover, an advantage of analyzing analytic sets from the point of view of Bishop's results is that, under the right assumptions, it provides guarantees about the Hausdorff dimension of limits and closures of said analytic sets, as we shall see.

+We denote the $\delta$-Hausdorff measure of a subset $S\subset\con$ by $\hd(S)$, see \citep{Stolzenberg}[ch.
+3].
+Here is a brief introduction to it, along with some of its key properties.